Filter By Years:

 FELLOW

-Steven is a professor in the School of Law at the University of Connecticut.
-His research interests are the history of law and intellectual property law.
+Mark is a professor in the School of Philosophy at the University of Southern California.
+His research interests are normative ethics, the philosophy of language, metaphysics, and epistemology and the history of ethics.

 men